asw101/vscode-docs/blogs/2020/06/09/go-extension.md

 VS Code is also the most popular editor for Go developers (used by 41% of developers according to the [Go developer survey](https://blog.golang.org/survey2019-results)).
 We are proud of the work that we have done on the [Go extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=golang.Go), which is the result of an extensive development effort together with the Go community by virtue of both code contributions and integration with over a dozen independently maintained tools.

-Amongst our community of contributors, we'd like to extend special thanks to Ramya Rao ([@ramyanexus](https://twitter.com/ramyanexus/)), the lead maintainer of the extension and contributor to the community for many years, as well as Luke Hoban ([@lukehoban](https://twitter.com/lukehoban/)), and Eric Gamma ([@erichgamma](https://twitter.com/erichgamma/)), for their contributions since September 2015!

 ![Go extension](go-extension.png)

 Last year, we worked with the Go team to enable support for [gopls](https://golang.org/s/gopls), a new language server for the Go language, and improving support for the [Delve](https://github.com/go-delve/delve/issues/1515) debugger.
 Using the new language server improves the [experience](https://www.youtube.com/watch?v=EFJfdWzBHwE) of Go developers who use VS Code.
 It offers an integrated solution for various components of the core developer experience (code completion, jump to definition, hover tooltips, etc.) through a tool that is maintained by the Go project itself and is kept up to date with support for new language features such as Go modules.
-We would also like to thank Rebecca Stambler ([@stamblerre](https://twitter.com/lukehoban/)) and the Go team for their collaboration.

 ## The Go extension for VS Code joins the Go project